FlorianWolters/PHP-Component-Util-Singleton/README.md

 > "Ensure a class only has once instance, and provide a global access point to it."

--- E. Gamma, et al. Design Patterns: elements of reusable object-Oriented software.
-Westford: Addison-Wesley, 1995, p.
-157.
+-- E. Gamma, et al. Design Patterns: Elements of Reusable Object-Oriented software.
+Westford: Addison-Wesley, 1995.

 **FlorianWolters\Component\Util\Singleton** contains of two traits: